Tomius/auto_derive/README.md

 Auto derive
 ===========

-This is a C++14 library offering a way to compile-time derive a mathematical function, so run-time only the derivative is exectued.
+This is a C++14 library offering a way to compile-time derive a mathematical function, so run-time only the derivative is executed.
 This technique is called
 [Automatic differentiation](http://en.wikipedia.org/wiki/Automatic_differentiation), hence the name of the lib.

 Example: